Color Theory for Outfits: Expert Style Guide 2026

 Mastering Neutral Colors

 Neutrals are the backbone of any versatile wardrobe.
-They provide grounding, create balance, and allow statement pieces to shine.
+They provide grounding, create visual balance, and allow statement pieces to shine.
+Master your neutrals first — everything else builds on them.

 The Essential Neutrals